Hominy, Oklahoma

 Hominy (𐒹𐓘́͘𐓨𐓘͘𐓵𐓣͘ – night-walker) is a city in Osage County, Oklahoma, United States.
 (Note: One historian says that the town and creek were named for an Osage leader called Ho'n-Mo'n-I'n (pronounced "Hominy" by whites) or "Walks in the Night.")
 As of the 2020 census, the community had 3,329 residents.
+The site of Hominy was first settled by people of the Osage tribe of Native Americans (Indians) in the early 1870s.

 The town was the home of an all-Native American football team in the 1920s.
 Parts of a docudrama on the Hominy Indians were shot in the area in 2013.